What can I grow to make money

 • Australian swamp stonecrop, also known as New Zealand Pygmy weed (Crassula helmsii, also sold as Tilia)

 So, can I sell food from my allotment?
-The answer to this is yes as long as the label meets Marketing standards, this means it must contain certain information and it’s not on an industrial scale.
+The answer is yes, as long as the label meets Marketing standards.
+These standards mean it must contain certain information, and you are not producing at an industrial scale.

-When it comes to edible plants there are 2 sets of Marketing Standards –
+Regarding edible plants, there are two sets of Marketing Standards.

-• Specific Marketing Standard (SMS) for 10 types of fresh produce
+• Specific Marketing Standard (SMS) for ten types of fresh produce

 • General Marketing Standard (GMS) for most other fresh fruit, vegetables, nuts and herbs